allisonc2lee/university-portfolio/README.md

 - Lethbridge Food Guide: Please see the link here [Lethbridge Food Guide](https://github.com/leechingching/leth-food-master) to explore the web app.

   Role: Web Developer and Designer
-  Contributions:

 ***
 - Textbooks of Terrors: Please see the link here [Textbooks of Terrors](http://jekyll.chingchinglee.com/projects/textbooks_of_terrors/) to explore this Education App.

   Role: UI Designer

+  Idea:
-  Idea: The idea behind the app was generated largely at Coalbanks elementary school.
+  The idea behind the app was generated largely at Coalbanks elementary school.
 We met with a small group of grade 5 students and spoke with them about the types of apps they used, and what they like about them.
 We also spoke to them about what they were learning about in school and what they would like to see in an educational app.
 The grade 5s were very vocal about their experiences with apps and what they hoped to see in an app.
 From that discussion, we came up with our idea.

    The App will take place as a story/adventure game wherein the Coalbanks school mascot Colby (above) will approach the player and ask them to come to Coalbanks school, where the teachers of the school have been taken/imprisoned by their Alter Egos.
 The player has to save the teachers by exploring the school, finding the teacher’s classrooms and solving various puzzles or questions posed by the Alter Egos of the school.
 The activities will be linked to the GLOs and SLOs of the Grade 4/5 alberta curriculum.
 The game is over when all the teachers have been freed.